fjp/fjp.github.io/collections/_design-patterns/composite-pattern.md

 </p>
 {: .notice}

 The Composite Pattern allows us to build structures of objects in the form of trees that contain both compositions of objects and individual objects as nodes.
-A composite contains components.
-Components come in two flavors: composites and leafe elements.
+A composite contains components (so a component is any object in a composite structure), which come in two flavors: composites and leafe elements.
 This recursive structure contains composites that hold a set of children.
 Those children may be other composites or leaf elements.

 Using a composite structure, we can apply the same operations over both composites and individual objects.
 In other words, in most cases we can ignore the differences between compositions of objects and individual objects.
+This allows clients to treat composites and individual objects uniformly.

 The [Iterator Pattern](/design-patterns/iterator) is commonly used with the Composite Pattern to iterate over its components.